salopensource/sal/README.md

 ## Why Sal?

 It's the Internet's fault!
 I asked on Twitter what I should call it, and Peter Bukowinski ([@pmbuko](https://twitter.com/pmbuko)) [suggested the name](https://twitter.com/pmbuko/status/377155523726290944), based on a Monkey puppet called [Sal Minella](http://muppet.wikia.com/wiki/Sal_Minella).

+## Thank yous

+First off, thanks to Greg Neagle and the rest of the Munki Project.
+This started off using quite a lot of Munki Web Admin's code (and still contains portions of it).
+Munki is an amazing product, and managing OS X at any scale would be miserable without it.

+Thanks to Puppet Labs for basically giving away the crown jewels for nothing.

+And finally, thanks to my lovely employers, [pebble.it](http://pebbleit.com) for letting me release this.
+They could just as easily have told me that this was staying in house, but they believe in open source as much as I do (did I mention they were lovely?).